matbryan52/microscopy-images-qem/practical/exercise/exercise.md

 ## Objective

-The objective is to carry out measurements on a sample of gold nanoparticles using STEM imaging on a simulated microscope suffering from severe sample drift.
-Imaging quickly to mitigate the drift leads to poor signal-to-noise ratio images, while scanning too large an area slowy adds distortion as the sample drifts during a scan.
+The objective is to carry out STEM imaging measurements of a sample of gold nanoparticles using on a simulated microscope suffering from severe sample drift.
+Imaging quickly to mitigate the drift leads to poor signal-to-noise ratio images, while slowy scanning too large an area adds distortion as the sample drifts during a scan.

 There are multiple approaches to measure the particles and acquire enough data to display a particle size distribution.